The Masters & Tips on Growing Azaleas in Central Oklahoma

 8 Things You Need to Know to Grow Azaleas in Central Oklahoma

 1. Soil preparation is key.
-Azaleas require well drained acidic soils (5.0-6.0 pH).
+Azaleas require well drained acidic soil (5.0-6.0 pH).
 Central Oklahoma is known for tight clay alkaline soils (6.5-7.5 pH).
 The first step is to remove all the existing Oklahoma clay and replace it with a mixture of pecan hulls, peat moss, and pine bark.
 No soil.
 That is correct – azaleas do best when the native soil in our area is removed.
 My favorite mixture is 1/3 pecan hulls, 1/3 peat moss, and 1/3 pine bark.
-But, you will have success with a 50/50 mixture of any 2 of the 3.
+But you will have success with a 50/50 mixture of any 2 of the 3.

 20 year old Hino-Crimson Azaleas planted in a raised bed in a mixture of pecan hulls, peat moss, and pine bark with all the native soil removed.

 2. The size of the hole you dig is important.
 The standard for planting most trees and shrubs is a hole twice the size of the plant root ball.
-But, when planting azaleas dig the hole 3 to 4 times the size of the plant root ball.
+But when planting azaleas dig the hole 3 to 4 times the size of the plant root ball.
 You don’t need a very deep hole – it only needs to be 6-10” deeper than the level of the root ball once it is planted.
 Azaleas roots are shallow and like to grow out.
 So, think wide and not deep when digging.

 4. Plant in the shade.
 Azaleas need mostly shade.
 They like the morning sun and filtered sunlight.
 A great place for an azalea is under large trees, particularly oak and pine.
 Pine needles and oak leaves will add acid back to the soil.
 If you lack large shade trees, plant them on the north and east sides of your home.
 Never plant azaleas where they will be exposed to the hot afternoon and evening sun.
 Also, avoid windy locations.